mingliu68/Daily_Coding_Problem/README.md

 Notes are included in each question folder, containing additional information, my thought process on how to approach the problem and some psudo code.

-Solitions are written in both JS and python.
+Solitions are written in both JS and python, may contain bugs.